Fang the Sniper

-First Seen: Sonic Triple Trouble (1994)
+Sonic Triple Trouble

 In Sonic the Fighters, Fang is a playable character who holds one of the eight Chaos Emeralds.
-Although Fang's alignment is generally evil, he is very much willing to destroy the newly designed Death Egg II, and thus save the world from Eggman's potential grip... although he may very well intend on keeping and selling the Emeralds afterwards!
+Although Fang's alignment is generally evil, he is very much willing to destroy the newly designed Death Egg II, and thus save the world from Eggman's potential grip... although he may very well intend on keeping and selling the Emeralds afterwards.

 For moves, Fang mostly uses a popgun, which shoots corks.
 Fang also makes use of his tail and feet in a few fancy moves such as his Tail Whap.
 Fang can use his magenta emerald to go into Hyper Mode and perform the Cannon Barrage, a move which fires a barrage of corks toward Fang's opponent, potentially hitting them many times.
-Although in previous instalments, it appears that Fang is unaware of the Chaos Emeralds' true power, though he can make use of Hyper Mode as mentioned earlier.
+As in previous installments, it appears that Fang is unaware of the Chaos Emeralds' true power, though he can make use of Hyper Mode as mentioned earlier.
 Fang is the sixth character that must be defeated in arcade mode to reach the Death Egg II.
 His home stage is Casino Night, based on the same stage from Sonic the Hedgehog 2.

-In Sonic Mania, the Heavy Magician, a member of the Hard-Boiled Heavies, becomes an illusion based on Fang.
+In Sonic Mania, the Heavy Magician, a member of the Hard Boiled Heavies, becomes an illusion based on Fang.
 At the end of Mirage Saloon Zone Act 1, the illusion of Fang may show up to shoot down the Tornado and bring Sonic and Tails to the ground.
 When the player fights the Heavy Magician at the end of Act 2, she can turn into Fang, proceeding to bounce around and shoot corks at the player.